andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 - [ ] 5 Explain List in your own words.
 	- [ ] What is the difference between a List and a Tuple in Python?
 	- [ ] Can Lists store different data types in Python?
+	- [ ] Explain Mutable in your own words.
+	- [ ] Explain Iterable in your own words.
 	- [ ] Explain Indexing and Slicing in your own words.
-	- [ ] Explain Iterable in your own words.
 	- [ ] Give an example of list inside a list and how you can index the inner list.

 - [ ] 6 Explain Tuple in your own words.